NGWPC/nwm-rte/docs/user-guide/configuration.md

 ### Local Files for Runtime Mounts

 At runtime, host disk mounts occur within [`run.sh`](../reference/shell.md#run.sh).

 These include various data directory mounts for input data, intermediary output data, and output realizations.

+For [regionalization](regionalization.md) workflows, the local state of the `ngen-forcing` repository clone is used to mount the forcing configuration files.
+See the [regionalization](regionalization.md) notes for details.

 ## Dev Container and Debugger Configuration